assemblyco/CodingStandards/README.md

 2. Avoid static declerations as much as possible.
 3. Clearly seperate code in an MVC maner.
 Data models, view layouts, and view controllers.
 Prefer class extensions over utility classes if it is possible in the language you are working in.
 4. Never write anything twice.
 You will increase the maintenance.
 For resources, resource files are a must.
 Generics and absrtaction in code is highly encouraged where it reduces redundancy and does not introduce unwanted complexity.
-5. Check if their is a library for whatever you are writing before you start writing.
+5. Check if there is a library for whatever you are writing before you start writing.

 #### HTML and CSS rules for designers